nwilson14/Reduced-Row-Echelon-Form-Calculator/README.md

 using two for loops to locate each leading 1 again.

 Furthermore, the algorithm cannot handle rows of 0's yet.
 This still needs to be implemented in the program.

+To make the program nicer to look at and use, a UI will be created using pygame.
+For now, the program outputs each step and how the matrix changes.
+It is outputted onto the terminal.